 International Samaritan works hand in hand with people living in garbage dump communities to help them break out of poverty.

 Who we are

 International Samaritan is an international nonprofit dedicated to raising the standard of living in garbage dump communities.
 For 25 years, we have worked to change the lives of the most vulnerable people in the world through a unique blend of hands-on service and advocacy work.

-International Samaritan was founded in 1994 by Father Don Vettese.
+International Samaritan was founded in 1994 by Father Don Vettese, S.J.
 On a school trip to Guatemala, Father Vettese’s group was diverted from their route due to traffic and drove through the garbage slums instead.
 Father Vettese was horrified by what he saw and pledged to do something about it.
 That chance encounter led to the creation of International Samaritan.

 All these years later, International Samaritan has grown beyond Guatemala, and our mission is carried out by people across many nations and faiths.
 International Samaritan currently has offices in Guatemala, Honduras, Jamaica, Costa Rica, Nicaragua, and Ethiopia, and gained consultative status with the United Nations in 2011.
 Our home office is located in Ann Arbor, Michigan.

 UNDERSTANDing THE DIFFERENCe